 In Enterprise Architect you can create a Primary Key from either the 'Columns' tab or the 'Constraints/Indexes' tab.
 In either case, when you add a column to a Primary Key constraint, the column is automatically set to be 'Not Null'.
 Additionally any diagram (assuming the 'Show Qualifiers and Visibility Indicators' option is set) containing the Table element will show the 'PK' prefix against the column name.
-See the image below, refer to the first column "id: bigserial".
+In this image, see the first column 'id: bigserial'.